muslim11222/muslim11222/README.md

 ### Hi there 👋, I'm Muslim
-#### Web Developer
+#### WordPress Plugin Developer

-I'm a Web developer who is passionate about making error-free websites with 100% client satisfaction.and  I love to solve real-world problems. even  I have a passion for learning and sharing my knowledge with others as publicly as possible.
-Most of the time I work with WordPress but some technologies I enjoy working with include HTML CSS, JavaScript as well as
+I am an experienced WordPress plugin developer with over 2 years of hands-on experience in developing custom plugins using PHP and WordPress standards.
+I have successfully published two plugins on the official WordPress.org repository:

+1. "Contact Popover" – A simple and customizable popover display plugin.
+2. "Kids English Alphabet Pronunciation" – An educational plugin designed for kids to learn English alphabets with sound, visuals, and examples.

+In addition to developing plugins, I actively contribute to the WordPress.org community as a Translation Contributor, helping localize plugins and themes for Bengali-speaking users.
+My work reflects clean coding practices, OOP principles, and a deep understanding of WordPress hooks, actions, shortcodes, and admin UI customization.
+I am passionate about building useful, user-friendly plugins that follow WordPress guidelines and enhance the user experience.

-Skills:  HTML / CSS / JAVASCRIPT / PHP /
+Skills:  HTML / CSS / JAVASCRIPT / PHP / PHP OOP /

 - 🔭 I’m currently working on Telecom
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Plugin Development
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about Web Development